 Preparing for Adulthood

-Our curriculum is based on individual preferences and aspirations and has a practical emphasis on independence, living skills and employability with appropriate cross curricular links to core skills such as Literacy, Maths, PSHE/Citizenship and Computing.
-The aim of this curriculum is to enhance personal confidence and independence and to be able to make informed choices about individual lifestyles and future opportunities.
-Opportunities for relevant work experience ensure the skills and abilities that students have acquired are practically applied in preparation for work.
-Internships are an option that students can take to focus on a particular line of employment and focus their skills in areas that they vocationally aspire to.
+Our curriculum is based on individual preferences and aspirations and has a practical emphasis on independence, living skills and employability with appropriate cross curricular links to core skills such as Literacy, Maths, RHSE and Computing.
+The aim of this curriculum is to enhance personal confidence and independence so that learners are able to make informed choices about individual lifestyles and future opportunities.
+Opportunities for relevant work experience ensure the skills and abilities that students have acquired are practically applied in preparation for the workplace.
+Internships are an option that students can take to focus on a particular line of employment and focus their skills in areas that they vocationally aspire towards.